feydor/2hu-demo/README.md

 meson test
 ```
 ### Dependencies:
 meson
-optional (will be downloaded by meson if not found):sdl2 sdl2_image sdl2_mixer sdl2_ttf
+optional (will be downloaded by meson if not found):
+sdl2 sdl2_image sdl2_mixer sdl2_ttf

 ### Controls:
 z: fire
 z: bomb
 arrow keys: movement

+### TODO
+- Complete the transient struct and its methods to add temporary onscreen fx, most importantly on enemy death.
+- Limit player movement to the game window.
+    - Refactor game window to use relative positioning rather than magic numbers.
+- Add enemy-seeking bullets to player's shot progression.
+- Create a level with predefined enemy paths, bullet patterns, and a boss.
+Will likely need to parse a script file.
+    - Also under this, background progression.

 ### Screenshot